Arsenyev

 Arsenyev (Арсе́ньев) is a town in Primorsky Krai, Russia, located about 160 km northeast of Vladivostok, the administrative center of the krai.
 As of the 2010 Census, its population was 56,750.
-It was previously known as Semyonovka (until 1952).
+It was known as Semyonovka until 1952.

 History

 The history of Arsenyev begins in 1895, when the settlement of Semyonovka (Семёновка) was founded.
 The first settlement dwellers were the Old Believers.
 In 1901, migrant peasants from what is now Poltava Oblast, Ukraine settled here.
 In 1937, the settlement was connected to the Trans-Siberian Railway by a branch-line.
 In 1940, the first aviation plant in the Russian Far East, which is now called Progress Arsenyev Aircraft Works, was built in Semyonovka.
 In 1952, Semyonovka was granted town status and renamed Arsenyev, after Vladimir Arsenyev, an explorer of the Far East, a scientist, a traveler, and a writer, who visited Semyonovka in 1912.

 During the Cold War, an air base existed northeast of Arsenyev at Varfolomeyevka.